 Keeping track of your symptoms through journaling or charting, especially early on, may help you identify your personal limitations and lead to a quicker and more efficient stabilization of your condition.
 With an important caveat, that this is an “up and down” illness even in the best of times!

-The symptoms of ME/CFS are many and varied.
+The symptoms of ME/CFS and Long Covid are many and varied.
 Symptoms may be constant, worse some days, better some days.
 Or, you may experience a symptom for a while, and then it may dissipate as a diﬀerent symptom appears.
 Visit our About ME/CFS page for a list of symptoms.

 If your initial tracking begins at a time when you are very ill, be kind to yourself and use whatever materials are easily available to you.
 Pen and paper, a monthly calendar, or cell phone calendar are all perfectly fine options.
 Download this PDF worksheet to get started.
 You can also use the You + ME Symptom Tracking App to track your symptoms and contribute to ME/CFS research at the same time.

-If you are a person with ME/CFS seeking a support system, or if you are a caregiver and/or loved one of someone with ME/CFS visit our guide here.
+If you are a person with ME/CFS or Long Covid seeking a support system, or if you are a caregiver and/or loved one, visit our guide here.

 There are several resources online that can help you make a list of potential doctors.
 Click here for more information.
 Your initial appointment with a physician should be treated like a job interview.
 Write your interview questions down.
 Keep your list of interview questions as short as possible, without compromising your ability to make an informed decision.
 You have the right to expect any physician to give your concerns their genuine consideration.
 Download our interview question worksheet and visit our full Finding a Doctor guide here.

-If you are finding it diﬃcult to locate any doctor in your area that is familiar with ME/CFS, your best choice may be to work with a doctor who is actively curious about you first, and ME/CFS second.
+If you are finding it diﬃcult to locate any doctor in your area that is familiar with ME/CFS and Long Covid, your best choice may be to work with a doctor who is actively curious about you first, and ME/CFS or Long Covid second.
 Visit our resource page for medical providers for information that you can share with your doctor.

 Your symptom journal can be an invaluable tool to use with your employer or educators.
 Sharing your health information with your Supervisor or Teacher could lead to their sharing your information with Human Resources, School District Administrators or vice versa.
 Remember, be selective about what information you share since it will likely be shared with others.